Psychology of Color

 - affiliated with energizing organs, blood circulation, and the senses of hearing, smell, taste, vision and touch

-So what are your thoughts?
+So what are your thoughts on the psychology of color?
 Does it have you rethinking any color selections you’ve made in your own home or office?
 Having knowledge of these consequences to color have really helped me in my design experiences to utilize the right color for the right space!
 I designed my home around soft aquas and browns, both giving us a bit of nature and serenity!
 After looking back at this, as a newlywed I find it funny I selected a shade of blue because it evokes a sense of commitment and dependability!
 Funny how subconsciously we chose colors based on our personality and morals!
 Talks to me… tell me what you think or have experienced.